siemens/mtda/docs/build.rst

 It has two Ethernet ports, on-board Wi-Fi and Bluetooth, a micro SD card slot and two USB ports.
 It takes power from its micro USB port.

-Debian (bullseye) will be loaded on the microSD card and will include the MTDA agent.
+Debian (bookworm) will be loaded on the microSD card and will include the MTDA agent.
 It will communicate with its clients over Ethernet.
 An electric relay will be controlled via USB to drive power for our Device Under Test.
 Communication with that device will be achieved via the USB OTG port where the